 - Ensuring transparency every step of the way with the goal of educating consumers

 GOOD FOR THE CONSUMER

-Offering a trustworthy, high-quality wellness product that you and yours
+- Offering a trustworthy, high-quality wellness product that you can have confidence in

-Our goal for 2020 is to engage with you all more often and to spread the power of good with transparency the transparency of our brand, and our life.
+Our goal for 2020 is to engage with you more often and to spread the power of good with transparency – the transparency of our brand, and our life.
 We want to answer your questions, and have you answer ours!
-This year we will be presenting video series on hot topics, monthly newsletters from us, the co-founders, and online “live” events for open discussion about all things cannabis, farming, wellness and more!
+This year we will be presenting newsletters from us, the co-founders, and online “live” events for open discussion about all things cannabis, farming, wellness and more!
 Questions?
 Don’t hesitate to email Joe or Rebecca to find out how our hemp-infused, botanical wellness products can benefit your wellness routines.

 With much gratitude,

 Joe & Rebecca Pimentel